ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Financial Breakdown for Iowa Wesleyan University

-Now, let’s look at the breakdown of all expenses, to get a better estimate of the actual cost of attending Iowa Wesleyan University.
+Now, let’s look at the breakdown of all expenses, to get a better idea of the actual cost of attending Iowa Wesleyan University.

 Total Cost of Iowa Wesleyan University